gunhanb/guenhan/content/home/about.md

 # Biography

 Burak Kürsad Günhan is a PhD candidate in Biostatistics at University Medical Center Göttingen under supervision of Prof. Tim Friede.
-His research interests include Bayesian methods, network meta-analysis, and phase I dose-escalation studies.
+Previously, he did internships as a biostatistician in Roche (Basel - 2016), Novartis (Basel - 2017), and Galapagos (Mechelen, Belgium - 2019).